+The 1997 Legislative Session transferred the daily operation of the PMW Laboratory to the University of Florida, College of Veterinary Medicine, for Fiscal Year 1997/98 during which time a feasibility study of the operations of the laboratory was conducted.
+Greyhound racing purse requirements became effective October 1, 1996 and during the 1996/97 fiscal year, the Division completed its comprehensive review of greyhound purse payments and established the minimum purse percentages to be used for compliance purposes.
 The 1998 Legislature passed into law three bills.
 Two of the bills, CS/SB 440 and HB 1747, became effective on May 24 and contained continued tax breaks for the pari-mutuel industry by repealing the sunset language enacted in 1996.
 CS/SB 440 provided for the removal of the admission tax on free passes and complimentary cards issued by all permitholders.
 The bill allowed simulcasting beyond 10 p.m., reduced various tax rates on all wager types, and provided for a feasibility study of Hialeah Race Track to be performed to address State or municipal ownership.
 The 1999 Legislative Session allotted an additional \$700,000 to facilitate the relocation of the PMW Racing Laboratory from Tallahassee to Gainesville.